ctring/genex/README.md

 # genex

 ### Why?
 This project allows one to use warped versions of any distance!
 This is a  powerful capability and opens avenues for further research.
-Furthermore, the underlying structure enables warped distance of more complicated (polynomial) functions to still be useful in a large scale.
+Furthermore, the underlying structure enables warped distance of more complicated functions to still be useful in a large scale.

 ### Install build dependencies